EdwinSanFI/National-Autonomous-University-of-Mexico/Third Semester/Data Structures and Algorithms II/Practice 8/README.md

 Binary Tree node contains the following parts:

-* Data
+* Value
-* Pointer to left child
+* Pointer to left child (has to be less than the value)
-* Pointer to right child
+* Pointer to right child (has to be greater than the value)

 ``` python
 class node: